How to sell calendar spreads on stocks that are announcing earnings today.

 Another scenario is that the stock drops after the earnings announcement.
 In this case, both calls would lose value.
 Remember the most you can lose is the debit on the time spread ($.25).
 As you get closer to options expiration the options will lose their value.
 The trader can close the spread down or they can buy back the short call and hold the long call.
 In this scenario the trader believes that the stock will rebound and they will be able to sell the longer-term call at a higher price next week.
 This might be a good strategy if the stock has fallen because of a drop in the market as opposed to a weak reaction to the earnings release.
 If the trader believes the market and the stock will rebound this could be a sound strategy.
 The danger is that your long options will expire in a little more than a week and they are vulnerable to accelerated time decay so the move needs to happen quickly.

-In conclusion, buying calendar spreads over an earnings announcement takes advantage of accelerated time decay for the shorter-term options and it takes advantage of higher option IVs for the shorter-term options.
+In conclusion, buying calendar spreads over an earnings announcement takes advantage of higher option IVs for the shorter-term options.
 It is important to find stocks that historically do not make big moves after earnings announcements and we can find those using the Pre-Earn Options tab in Option Stalker.
 We also need to look at the daily chart for the stock and we want to define technical support and resistance levels that should keep the stock in a tight range.
 The morning after the earnings announcement you should place an order to exit the spread at a pre-determined target profit between 20% and 40%.
 A flat earnings reaction is the best scenario.
 A big rally or a big decline after the earnings announcement might require you to leg out of the spread, but that will change the risk profile of the strategy and you will be speculating the underlying stock from that point on (as opposed to trading a decline in time premium and a disparity in IV).
 As long as you enter and exit the position as a spread your risk will always be limited to the debit you paid for the calendar spread.